For free reports!

 Schools need to be clear answering the following 3 key questions:

 What can schools do?

 The new framework places less emphasis on schools’ headline data, with inspectors focusing instead on how schools are achieving their results, and if they’re offering their students a curriculum that is broad, rich and deep.
 The changes will look in more detail at the substance of education, and actively discourage unnecessary data collection (a key contributor to increased workload in many schools).
 Ofsted’s Chief Inspector, Amber Spielman, said that the changes would move inspection more towards being “a conversation about what actually happens in schools”.

-If you’re interested in hearing more about how Arbor’s simple, smart, cloud-based MIS can help you get to grips with Ofsted’s new inspection framework, you can get in touch via the contact form on our website, or give us a call any time on 0208 050 1028
+If you’re interested in hearing about how Arbor’s simple, smart, cloud-based MIS can help transform the way your school or Trust operates, you can get in touch via the contact form on our website, or give us a call any time on 0208 050 1028

 MATs | MIS | School Operations

 Last week, we reached an exciting milestone – 500 schools have now switched MIS to Arbor to transform the way they work!
 Of this 500, 389 are primary schools, 49 are secondary schools and 62 are special schools.
 We also work with 37 MATs, including Bridge Multi-Academy Trust, United Learning, and REAch2, the largest primary